faizangoltech/slate/source/index.html.md

 # Introduction

-This is a test API Docs demo for Alive5 APIS
+This is a API Docs for Alive5 Users

 **Version:** 1.0